"Symbols in Dreams and Myths:

 Ask for a dream or vision, and wait.
 (Page 25.)

-Act out a dream to accomplish the healing.
+Act out a dream to help accomplish healing.
 (Page 25.)

 Construct a container, a ritual form, to hold the mythic energy.
 The energies can then be safely and reliably invoked, summoned, confronted, and pleased.
 (Page 30.)